The internet is a beautiful place packed to the brim with information and cat videos.

 The higher the website ranks, the more likely it is to be seen and the more traffic you will have.
 That means that business blogging helps with SEO.

-Providing content through a blog that answers your customers’ questions and offers real solutions, you will turn traffic into qualified leads.
+By providing content through a blog that answers your customers’ questions and offers real solutions, you will turn traffic into qualified leads.

 By doing that you are building a relationship with those leads and nurturing them through the customer journey, which we will talk about later.